 I received my MFA in Painting in 1994.
 My work changed substantially while I was in school.
 Because oil painting involves canvas, sewing was an easy way to connect and move ideas and images.
 Making art is visual problem solving and sewing keeps the artistic process flexible.
-Art making is a way of life that has an ingrained belief that art has the ability to understand and to alter the world.
+Art making is a way of life that has an ingrained belief that art can understand and alter the world.

 After earning my MFA in Painting from Wayne State University in the 90’s I taught at the University of Michigan (Dearborn), Wayne State and Henry Ford Community College.
 I have shown throughout Michigan and the Midwest.
-Career highlights have been the Michigan Biennial Exhibition and being awarded a Michigan Council for the Arts Grant.
-I was the Gold Medal winner of the Scarab Club in 2008 and 2011.
+Career highlights have been receiving a Kresge Fellowship in 2017 and being awarded a Michigan Council for the Arts Grant in 2000.
+I was the Gold Medal winner of the Scarab Club in 2008, 2011 and 2016.
 My imagery is both realistic and abstract.
 I enjoy working on large scale pieces like the mural I completed in 2007 for the Ewald Library in Grosse Pointe Park.
-I am active on the Wayne State University Board of Visitors and the Board of Trustees for the Anton Art Center.
-I am a member of the Slippery Weasel Society.
+I have maintained a studio in Detroit for over 30 years.

 Get in Touch